Cheeserr/TraineeTrackerGroup2/SeleniumTesting.md

 - e1.1 Trainee can access Create page
 - e1.2 Can access Create page for a Trainee that does not exist
 - 1.2.3 Can access another Trainee's trackers as a Trainee

+# API Testing

+We've created a basic API testing framework which tests few of the API endpoints and these are:

+- Create Tracker
+- Create Tracker By Id
+- Get Tracker Details by Id
+- Get Trackers by Id
+- Delete User
+- Get User Details By Id
+- Get Users

+All of the services are using the same base service, so they are easily extendable and easy to modify.